|

 and at its heart lie positions where just kings and pawns remain

 on the board.
-Even when a pawn ending is not actually reached,
+Even when a pawn ending is not actually reached, the

-exchange of pieces.
-Experienced Ukrainian trainer Bogdanov
+of pieces.
+Experienced Ukrainian trainer Bogdanov examines a wealth

-significant errors and draws lessons and rules of thumb from
+draws lessons and rules of thumb from them.While we are enjoying

-book, we are painlessly absorbing endgame principles and
+the entertaining material in this book, we are painlessly absorbing

-unique to the world of pawns.
+are unique to the world of pawns.

 |

-PUBLISHED |
+| PUBLISHED

-James Rizzitano’s goal in this book is to provide you with
+| James Rizzitano’s goal in this book is to provide you with

 a one-volume, theoretically sound, dynamic opening repertoire beginning